 If you expect guests who will need to park on the street, you may contact the City for a guest parking pass by calling (302) 576-3980.
 This is for time-limited, on-street parking only and does not exempt drivers from other parking regulations.
 Be prepared to provide the following: vehicle’s make, color, license plate number, parking location, contact name and phone number.
 You may also contact guestpass@WilmingtonDE.gov.

-Utilities must remain in the tenant’s name until the day that the lease terminates, regardless of residency.
+Although we will be sad to see you go, we want your move-out experience to be as smooth as your move-in.
+The Move-Out Checklist will help you get organized.
+Utilities must remain in your name until the day the lease terminates, regardless of residency.
 At that time, the utilities will be transferred to an incoming tenant or into Harrison Properties’ name.
 We do not, under any circumstances, want the utilities turned off.